sroussey/ellmers/docs/06_run_graph_orchestration.md

 ### Node

-- Task
-- SimpleTaks
+- SimpleTask
 - CompoundTask (has a sub-graph)

 Notes about requirements for the nodes:

 - Must have input list and output list
   - the input or output will have a type object that JS can read, and not a TS type (though that should get derived from the type object)
-- We need to convert the inputs/outputs to a TypeScript type
+- We need to convert the inputs/outputs to a TypeScript type (or write them separately)

 ### Edge